Frequently Asked Questions

 Harper’s Magazine does not have copies of Harper’s Weekly.
 We suggest trying harpweek.com.

 Why did I receive spam from you? (back ?)

 Harper’s Magazine subscriptions are managed by a company called CDS Fulfillment, which operates buysub.com.
 Any email that asks you to visit buysub.com or w1.buysub.com originates from Harper’s.

 If you received any other email asking for money that appears to originate from harpers.org, it used a spoofed “FROM” address.
 It is quite easy for any spammer to fake an originating address and, while we regret that digital mountebanks can abuse our domain name in this fashion, nothing can be done to stop them.

 Examining the header of the mail file will make it clear that this email at no point passed through our servers.
 Harper’s Magazine has a strict policy for contacting our subscribers via email and follows it carefully.

 What is your cancellation policy? (back ?)

 Your order is protected by our money-back guarantee.
 You can cancel your subscription at any time, and receive a full refund on the rest of your subscription.
-You may cancel any time by contacting our Customer Care team at [email protected] or 1-800-444-4653.
+You may cancel any time by logging into our customer service page or by contacting our Customer Care team at [email protected] or 1-800-444-4653.